 Existing law vests the Public Utilities Commission with regulatory authority over public utilities, including electrical corporations.
 Existing law authorizes the commission to fix the rates and charges for every public utility and requires that those rates and charges be just and reasonable.

-This bill would authorize the commission to direct an electrical corporation with more than 100,000 service connections in California, when billing an industrial customer for separately metered new load to provide industrial process heat, to apply an adjustment factor to the per kilowatthour rate so as to limit the nonbypassable charge ratio, as specified, in furtherance of facilitating electrification of industrial energy use.
+This bill would authorize the commission to direct an electrical corporation with more than 100,000 service connections in California, when billing an a large commercial or industrial customer for separately metered new load to provide industrial process heat, to apply an adjustment factor to the per kilowatthour rate so as to limit the nonbypassable charge ratio, as specified, in furtherance of facilitating electrification of industrial energy use.

 Under existing law, a violation of the Public Utilities Act or an order, decision, rule, direction, demand, or requirement of the commission is a crime.